Setting the Workshift (Fanuc CNC Lathe)

 Bring the tool to the front face of the component.
 If you want to machine metal from the front face then you would position the tool slightly behind the front face.

-(You can use any tool for this provided it has been measured)
+(You can use any tool for this provided it has been measured and you call its offset)

 Cursor to the Z underneath (MEASUREMENT) on your workshift screen.